devPatrick575/CIS321_Group2_Project_Idea.txt/README.md

  - Secure Payment System
  - Real-Time Availability
  - Booking Flexibility
-## Project Plan and Timeline
-- TODO
-- Create a practical schedule on objectives, and when they can be completed.
+## Next to do:
+ - Adopt Agile as a SDLC using Scrum framework.